 - before and after any care activity with service users

 - Avoiding touching your eyes, nose, and mouth with unwashed hands

 - Cleaning and disinfecting frequently-touched objects and surfaces

-If a member of our staff tests positive for COVID-19 we will contact all customers and staff the affected person has been in contact with for at least the preceding 14 days and report this to the 111 Coronavirus helpline.
+If a member of our staff tests positive for coronavirus, we will contact all customers and staff the affected person has been in contact with for at least the preceding 14 days and report this to the 111 Coronavirus helpline.

 What if my carer(s) become ill and can no longer visit?